How do I troubleshoot errors I receive when I use IAM authentication to connect to an Amazon RDS for PostgreSQL instance or Aurora PostgreSQL cluster?

 ORDER BY 1;

-To create a user and grant the rds_iam role, run this command:
+To create a user and grant the rds_iam role, run the following command:

 CREATE USER db_user_name WITH LOGIN;